ptrNine/hash-collision-analyzer/README.md

 There are two requirements:
 1. Hash function must accept `const char*` string ONLY.
-2. Hash function must return integers or type with specialized `operator<` and `ostream operator<<`
+2. Hash function must return integer or a value whose type complies with all requirements of `std::map` key and declares `std::ostream& operator<<()`.

-For example, this function:
+For example, this hash function:

 ```c++
 uint32_t my_hash_func_impl(const char* str) {